John Ramsey (announcer)

+Early life and education

 Ramsey, a native of Berlin, New Hampshire, served in the United States Navy during World War II.
-When the war ended Ramsey moved to Los Angeles, attending El Camino College and then the University of Southern California, from where he graduated in 1954 and later obtained a master's degree in Business.
+When the war ended Ramsey moved to Los Angeles, attending El Camino College and then the University of Southern California, from where he graduated in 1954 and later obtained a master's degree in business.

+Career

 Upon the Dodgers' move to Los Angeles in 1958, Ramsey was hired by the team to be their PA announcer.
 Two years later, the Lakers moved from Minneapolis and Ramsey became their PA announcer.
 From their inception in 1961 until the mid-1980s, Ramsey was also the PA announcer for the Angels during their tenancies at Wrigley Field and Dodger Stadium and after their move to Anaheim in 1966.
 And when the Los Angeles Kings began play in 1967, Ramsey became their original PA voice.
 Over the years Ramsey would also assume PA announcing duties for the Rams and the USC Trojans, with whom he remained until 1989.
 He also was the PA voice for the Raiders during their first year in Los Angeles.
 At one time Ramsey would often announce five sporting events over a three-day weekend, a feat rivaled only by Bruce Binkowski, who was a PA voice for San Diego sporting events.

-Although noted for an articulate, deliberate and unruffled announcing style, sometimes he would mess up, as evidenced when a 1960s Dodgers game was delayed: "Ladies and gentlemen, while our ballgame is being temporarily held up because of rainy weather here at Dodger Stadium, our well-known organist, who is located in the centerfield bleachers, is going to entertain you by diddling on his organ."
+Although noted for an articulate, deliberate and unruffled announcing style, his career was not without the occasional gaffe, as evidenced when a 1960s Dodgers game was delayed: "Ladies and gentlemen, while our ballgame is being temporarily held up because of rainy weather here at Dodger Stadium, our well-known organist, who is located in the centerfield bleachers, is going to entertain you by diddling on his organ."
 (This announcement was recreated in Kermit Schaefer's 1974 documentary, Pardon My Blooper.)